Description of the Indicator

 How is the region doing?

-As of 2023, there were no monitoring stations in Wayne County.
-Over the past several years, Lackawanna and Luzerne Counties have reported no unhealthy AQI days, but as of 2023, Lackawanna County reported four unhealthy days and the data for Luzerne County was unavailable.
-The 2023 median AQI for Lackawanna County was 39, and it was 37 for Luzerne County in 2022.
-This represents a slight decline in quality for both Lackawanna and Luzerne Counties.
-They have remained in the ‘Good’ range for all years analyzed, however.
-AQI has improved by about 11 percent in Lackawanna County from 2000 to 2023, while Luzerne County has improved by about 18 percent from 2000 to 2022.
+Lackawanna and Luzerne Counties have reported low counts of unhealthy AQI days over the past several years, though information for Luzerne County has been limited.
+The 2024 median AQI for Lackawanna County was 37, which represents a slight increase in quality.
+The medians have remained in the ‘Good’ range for all years analyzed.
+AQI has improved by 15.9 percent in Lackawanna County from 2000 to 2024, and by 17.8 percent in Luzerne County from 2000 to 2022.